Coko-Foundation/ketty/docs/docs/userGuide/01-Getting Started/03-ketty-interface.md

 ## Administration

-The Administration page is avaiable to users who have an admin role on a Ketty instance.
+The Administration page is available to users who have an admin role on a Ketty instance.

 From the Administration page you can configure certain aspects of the instance.